 Wilmington NC Wrongful Death Attorney David Collins

-Wrongful Death is a claim arising when a person is killed as an approximate result of another person’s or entity’s negligence, or other wrongdoing.
+Wrongful Death is a type of claim arising when a person is killed as a result of another person’s or entity’s negligence, or other wrongdoing.
 It can be brought in a civil action by the executor of the estate of the decedent.
-Pursuant to N.C.G.S. § 28A-18 compensation for damages can be recovered including but not limited to:
+Pursuant to N.C.G.S. § 28A-18-2 compensation for damages can be recovered including but not limited to:

-• The net present value of the decedent to the persons entitled to recover for damages including but not limited to the net income of the decedent;
+- The present monetary value of the decedent to the persons entitled to receive the damages recovered, including but not limited to compensation for the loss of the reasonably expected;

-After an individual has been killed, it is difficult to imagine placing dollar value on a person’s life, under the law the only consolidation is recovery of monetary damages.
+After an individual has been killed due to someone else's negligence, it is difficult to imagine placing dollar value on a person’s life, under the law the only consolidation is recovery of monetary damages.
 It is ultimately up to a jury of your peers to have the responsibility to place a dollar value on the decedent’s life if an agreed upon settlement cannot be reached.

 Before an action for a wrongful death can be brought to suit, there are certain procedural requirements which must be met.
-You should contact an attorney as they can get complicated and it is in the best interest for anyone with a potential wrongful death claim to consult with an attorney immediately to discuss the potential of bringing an action.
+You should contact an attorney as these cases can get complicated and it is in the best interest of anyone with a potential wrongful death claim to consult with an attorney immediately to discuss the potential of bringing an action.